gecampbell/galliard.xyz/content/essay/smart-locks.md

 permits Bluetooth automatic unlocking.
 As a bonus, if you have a Bluetooth-enabled Apple TV near the lock, you can control it remotely.

+2018-01-08: I ended up installing the Schlage Sense a few years ago.
+For the most part, it's a very decent lock.
+However, it has the problem of relying upon Apple's HomeKit, which meant that (a) you had to have the lock within range of an Apple TV, and (b) it wouldn't work with the Amazon Echo.
+Now, the Amazon Echo didn't really exist when I started this effort, so I made a bad bet on the future of HomeKit.
+I ended up with dozens of smart-home devices that could be controlled via the Echo/Alexa, and only one that required HomeKit (the front door lock).

+Schlage recognized the problem and released an add-on WiFi adapter for the Sense lock.
+This converts the device into a standalone item that can be controlled directly or via the Echo/Alexa without requiring HomeKit.
+I installed one of these a few days ago, and it seems to work great, except that it no longer works with "Hey, Siri."